We may earn a commission when you click on the affiliate links in this post.

 - Additional Topping Ideas: red onion, pickles, banana peppers, avocado slices, cucumber slices.

-How to Make a Turkey Sandwich
+How to Build the Best Turkey Sandwich

 - Cut the sandwich in half for easy eating or sharing.